denoland/std/agents/test-file-runner.md

 Before running the tests, upsert a new tps report.

-## Running tests
+## The process for running tests

-First, set up all the test cases by starting from the top of the file down, and considering only the text within the test section, add a new test case to the tps report
+First, set up all the test cases by starting from the top of the file down, and considering only the text within the test section, add a new test case to the tps report by calling the function "tps-report_addCase".

 Second, for each test case, call the test-case-runner function with the prompts as the contents, the expectations of the test, the path of the target agent, and the path of the assessor agent.
-The test case runner will update the tps report automatically upon completion
+The test case runner will update the tps report automatically upon completion.

 ## The "Markdown Test Format"